Conducting The SANE Examination

 If a child has endured sexual abuse, a registered nurse, specifically referred to as a Pediatric Sexual Assault Nurse Examiner (SANE), delicately guides them through a safe and virtually painless examination that documents the physical, emotional, and behavioral results of child sexual abuse and collects any evidence that may still exist on them.

 In short, a SANE medical evaluation evaluates and treats symptoms of sexual abuse.
-All examinations are thoroughly and carefully done in a child-friendly environment through a non-invasive, painless physical exam.
+All examinations are thoroughly and carefully carried out in a child-friendly environment through a non-invasive, painless physical exam.

-- Diagnoses any medical conditions (e.g. sexually transmitted infections/diseases) that stem from sexual abuse.
+- Diagnoses any medical conditions that stem from sexual abuse, such as sexually transmitted infections or diseases.

 - Ensures that the physical and mental health of the child victim is intact.